Prometheus Bound (Rubens): Rome

 Rome was in the height of the Catholic Revival, as Rubens spent countless hours making studies from figures painted by Michelangelo, in the Sistine Chapel.
 Rubens's Prometheus Bound was influenced by the dense musculature and broad frame by Michelangelo.
 Also in Rome at this time was Caravaggio, at the height of his career.
 Although, it was unlikely that the two painters never met, Rubens was impressed by his paintings, even copying some of them.
 Even though he had a turbulent life, Caravaggio mastered the used of tenebrism, the dramatic balance of light and dark, often used to highlight the figures.

 Venice

 When he arrived in Venice in June 1600, the city's art scene was flourishing.
 Titian, regarded as one of the greatest painters, had died in 1576, one year before Rubens was born.
 Titian's popularity survived in Venice and Rubens studied his mastery of form, intense coloring, strong and fluid lines, and his power of imagination.
-Rubens also visited the Doges' Palace in Venice, which contained ceilings and walls enhanced by paintings of Christian visions and pagan allegories.
+Rubens also visited the Doges' Palace in Venice, which contained ceilings and walls change by paintings of Christian visions and pagan allegories.